 The survey, done in partnership with Lieberman Research Worldwide, also finds that 31 percent of Latina women feel they need to dress conservatively in the workplace in order to be taken seriously, and 35 percent of Latinas say, “The way I style my hair impacts how successful I am at work.”
 This is compared to 21 percent and 25 percent of non-Hispanic Caucasian women surveyed, respectively.
 Thirty-four percent of Latina women agreed that “My job is just a means to provide for myself and my family.”

-"Our Latin[email protected] study highlights new insights depicting the struggle faced by today’s Latinas as they battle disparate perceptions, overwhelming stereotypes and pre-conceived notions in a corporate environment,” said Monique Manso, People en Español Brand Sales Director.
+“Our Latina@Work study highlights new insights depicting the struggle faced by today’s Latinas as they battle disparate perceptions, overwhelming stereotypes and pre-conceived notions in a corporate environment,” said Monique Manso, People en Español Brand Sales Director.
 “The study lays the foundation for a critical conversation among corporations and brands around the success, equality and inclusion of Latinas in the workplace.”